craftcms/cms/docs/testing/testing-craft/queue.md

 # Queue
 Queueing is a crucial part of many Craft apps.
-The Craft queue allows you to offload many resource intensive or long-running tasks/actions to a seperate process.
+The Craft queue allows you to offload many resource intensive or long-running tasks/actions to a separate process.
 Because of this added support is provided to help test this part of your module/plugin.

 ## Running the Queue